 We notice that we have an action of a torus $A_{X,\Omega}$ on $\mathcal S(X_\Omega)$.
 If we fix $\sigma\in \widehat{X_\Theta^L}^\disc$, any map:

-(= the fiber $\mathcal S(X_\Theta)_{\sigma,\disc}$ of $\mathscr L_\Theta$ over $\sigma$) is finite under the $A_{X,\Omega}$-action, but we will prove a stronger statement which takes into account the variation of $\sigma$.
+(= the fiber $\mathcal S(X_\Theta)_{\sigma,\disc}$ of $\mathscr L_\Theta$ over $\sigma$) is finite under the $A_{X,\Omega}$-action, because $\mathscr L_{\Theta,\sigma}$ if of finite length, but we will prove a stronger statement which takes into account the variation of $\sigma$.
 This has nothing to do with the Eisenstein integrals per se, and in fact we want to apply it to their derivatives as well (in order to prove that the normalized constant term of the Harish-Chandra space gives smooth sections over the spectrum), so we will discuss it in a more general setting.